Defective Pressure Cookers Cause Numerous Injuries

-The defect in the product involved the design and manufacture of its lid, which could fail to properly lock and then suddenly detach when under the pressure-cooking mode, resulting in serious burn injuries to anyone nearby who might have the pressurized super-heated liquid suddenly sprayed on them.
+The defect in the product involved the design and manufacture of its lid, which could fail to properly lock and then suddenly detach when under the pressure-cooking mode, resulting in severe burn injuries to anyone nearby who might have the pressurized super-heated liquid suddenly sprayed on them.

 This particular defect, recall, and associated personal injury cases demonstrate that even the most reputable manufacturers and name-brands – Sunbeam has been manufacturing kitchen appliances since 1910 – can occasionally produce dangerously defective products.

-In the following video, Fox 4 News talks to Jill Schmidt, Executive Chef of The Culinary Center of Kansas City about the potential dangers of pressure cookers.What Are the Common Theories of Legal Liability in Pressure Cooker Lawsuits?
+In the following video, Fox 4 News talks to Jill Schmidt, Executive Chef of The Culinary Center of Kansas City, about the potential dangers of pressure cookers.What Are the Common Theories of Legal Liability in Pressure Cooker Lawsuits?

 Every case is unique, and liability rules will vary from state to state.
 However, common theories of liability for defective pressure cooker lawsuits will include:

-- Negligent Liability for Defective Product
+- Negligent Liability for Defective Products

-- Strict Liability for Defective Product
+- Strict Liability for Defective Products

 - Breach of Warranty, both Express and Implied